nathancarter/weblurch/doc/bugs-and-enhancements.md

 Other

  * Formats menu is currently empty
- * Inserting a group sometimes still leaves the put_cursor_here span in it.

 ## Enhancements

 Features needed for real Lurch

  * We do not yet have a way to place visible indicators at the end of groups (like the thumbs or traffic lights used in the desktop version).
-This may require replacing IMG tags for groupers with spans that have the contenteditable=false property, and can contain arbitrary data.
+The first solution that comes to mind is replacing IMG tags for groupers with spans that have the contenteditable=false property, and can contain arbitrary data, like the MathQuill plugin does.
+However, doing so draws the cursor very poorly and confusingly, especially near grouper boundaries.
+Thus the best way to go is probably to create a new custom image for each type of indicator-grouper pair, and switch the src of the groupers in question to update their appearance.
  * The matching package in the desktop Lurch needs re-implementing on the web, preferably as a function that takes very little input, so that it's easy to use in a BackgroundFunction.
 Furthermore, that package's